-Using our travel planning services we flew in from Mexico City via Interjet and was impressed with the views from the plane of the long ocean beaches and the green tropical landscapes.
-Zihua’s airport is a few kilometres our of town.
+We flew into Zihuatanejo Airport from Mexico City via Interjet and was impressed with the views from the plane of the long ocean beaches and the green tropical landscapes.
+Zihuatanejo Airport is located a few kilometres out of town.
 It has a quirky baggage retrieval system.
 As you enter the terminal, there is a small area on your left that is roped off, bags are unloaded into this area, then the pushing and grabbing starts, chaos everywhere, people tripping over one another to try and reach for their bag underneath the ropes, whilst airline staff try to deliver the right bag to the right person.
-Luckily there is checkpoint where your bags and receipts are checked before you exit the terminal.
+Luckily there is a checkpoint where your bags and receipts are checked before you exit the terminal.

 We were won over immediately as we wandered into town the first night for dinner.
 “El Centro” with its many restaurants and gift shops along the stone paved streets and the waterfront walkway known as Paseo del Pescador (The Fisherman’s Path).